JosephBARBIERDARNAL/statisticaljourney.com/Articles/impact-of-transformer-architectures.md

 ---
-title: How to self-study statistics
+title: Impact of the transformer architecture
 layout: default
 ---